raax7/Universal-UE-SDK/README.md

 class USceneComponent;

+// Trivially copyable POD struct for PECallWrapper. struct FHitResult {
+public:
+    // Allows same features as UESDK_UOBJECT (see below)
+    // without needing to inherit from UObject.
+    UESDK_STRUCT("HitResullt", FHitResult);

+public:
+    // Only the smaller of the struct and engine's actual size is copied when using PECallWrapper.
+    // Must be >= actual engine size to ensure full data is preserved across versions. std::byte m_Pad[0x100];
+};

+// Verify struct is trivially-copyable and supports dynamic struct sizes in PECallWrapper. static_assert(std::is_trivially_copyable_v<FHitResult>);

 // Reflected AActor class.
 class AActor : public SDK::UObject {
 public:
     // Sets up class as a reflected UObject class.
     // UESDK_STRUCT should be used for structs like FActorTickFunction.
     UESDK_UOBJECT("Actor", AActor);

 public:
     // Setup custom offset property.
     constexpr static auto CustomOffset = 0; // Offset of VFT